About this report

 The Task Burndown report is more than simply a burn down report.
 It is a highly flexible multi-purpose burn down reporting tool.
 Once launched, the user may explore burn downs for the entire team, for the Development Tasks, Quality Tasks, or for specific individuals on the team across those 3 areas.
 The report is useful for any member of an Agile team exploring where opportunities for improvement may lie.

-After selecting both a release and a sprint, the default burn down (the full sprint) is shown, covering all members of the team.
+After selecting both a program increment and a sprint, the default burn down (the full sprint) is shown, covering all members of the team.
 Click the Extra Configs button to access filters that rescope the report to focus on Development Tasks, Quality Tasks, or Other defined tasks; you can also select specific team members to see burn down details based upon specialization.

 Four plots are available on the report shown in various colors, including:

 - Actual Status - Sum of all task hours and projected hours (for un-estimated tasks) included in the sprint

 - Burn Target - This is the ideal trajectory needed to close all tasks hours by the end of the sprint